For Americans, baked lasagna is one of our all time favorite Italian comfort foods.

 The maker of this melt-in-your-mouth dinner and leftover standby will not alter and drift away from Grandma’s recipe.
 This we know.

-But what goes with lasagna is usually open to discussion.
-At least until you and your family find one to cherish, and then that becomes the chosen side-kick for every pan of lasagna eaten forever more.
+But what to serve with lasagna is usually open to discussion.
+At least until you and your family find a side dish to cherish, and then that becomes the chosen side-kick for every pan of lasagna eaten forever more.

 It’s usually not too hard to find a good pairing, so it comes down to a few things like: taste preference, how healthy you want to be, how good you might be in the kitchen, and of course, how much time you want or have to spend on preparing an accompanying dish.